 |Collard greens||Chestnuts||Oranges||Coffee (no sugar or milk)||Most spices|

 |Eggplant||Peanuts||Strawberry||Fruit juice made from low FODMAP fruits||Peanut butter|

 |Green beans||Rice (and rice cakes, crackers, flakes…)||Clementine||Fish sauce|

 |Ginger||Walnuts||Limes and lemons||Dark chocolate|

-Meat (seafood, fish, game, poultry, beef, pork…) is not on the list because it’s pretty much completely FODMAP friendly (on the account of lacking any carbohydrates).
-Unless it has been mixed and processed with something, you should be in the clear.
-Furthermore, wheat and gluten-free breads are also fine (and avoiding gluten has many added benefits).
+Meat (seafood, fish, game, poultry, beef, pork…) is not on the list because it’s pretty much completely FODMAP friendly (on account of lacking any carbohydrates).
+So, unless it has been mixed and processed with something, you should be in the clear.
+Furthermore, there is low FODMAP bread, too.
+In fact, wheat and gluten-free bread are acceptable (and avoiding gluten has many added benefits).

-You might also find that certain cheeses are easier to tolerate.
-Brie, feta, and mozzarella are much easier when it comes to your gut.
+There is a low FODMAP meal plan vegetarian people can enjoy, so if you are a vegetarian and want to stick to this diet, don’t worry, you definitely can.
+Moreover, you might also find that certain cheeses are easier to tolerate.
+For example, Brie, feta, and mozzarella are much easier when it comes to your gut.
 The same goes for lactose-free yogurt, as well as Greek yogurt in small amounts.

 So, eating fruits low in FODMAPs, sticking to low FODMAP vegetables will definitely help, but the benefits are not immediate.
-What we advise is that you stick to a strong elimination diet, a very specific and concrete system that is most often used during for the implementation of this diet.
+We advise that you stick to a strong elimination diet, a particular and concrete system most often used to implement this diet.